jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/ldap.md

   password: <password-for-manager-created-in-ldap>
 ```

-> Note: Values in stringData does not need to be base64 encoded.
+> Note: Values in stringData do not need to be base64 encoded.
 They are
 > encoded by Kubernetes when the manifest is applied.